hai-vr/documentation/docs/xyvr/install.md

 *This page is a placeholder for a future free product called XYVR.
 Please check back another time.*
 :::

+## Disk space requirements

+To comply with VRChat's thumbnail policy, this software is required to store the world thumbnails on your disk to minimize the number of requests to VRChat's servers.

+If you do not use VRChat, the following does not apply to you.

+Depending on the number of different worlds that your friends will visit, this storage can balloon up quickly.
+Expect around 70MB for every 1000 worlds visited.
+We recommend at least 250MB of free space.

 ## Download software

 :::danger